How Does a Traditional 401(k) Work?

 Borrowing from a Traditional 401(k)

 The first option is to take out a loan.
-You can borrow from your account and pay it back to yourself at a prime interest rate of +1%.
+You can borrow from your account and pay it back to yourself at a low interest rate.
 This allows you to use your money on the condition that you repay it within a specified timeframe.
 If you donโ€™t repay it back to the account, the IRS will treat it as a non-qualified distribution, and you will be required to pay ordinary income tax plus a 10% penalty fee.

 The second option is to take your money out through a hardship distribution.
 This allows you to take your money out in order to avoid financial hardship, such as a home foreclosure, eviction, college tuition, or catastrophic medical expenses.
 These withdrawals are subject to tax and penalty but can help you in a time of need.